Onyx-Protocol/Onyx/docs/core/build-applications/transaction-basics.md

 #### Between two Chain Cores

-First Bob creates a control program in his account, which he can send to Alice.
+Currently, the transaction builder API assigns each receiver to its own output, which means that a single receiver can only be used to receive a single asset type.
+It's important for Bob not to re-use receivers, so he creates one for each asset payment he will receive.
+He serializes both and sends them to Alice.

-$code create-bob-multiasset-program ../examples/java/TransactionBasics.java ../examples/ruby/transaction_basics.rb ../examples/node/transactionBasics.js
+$code create-bob-multiasset-receiver ../examples/java/TransactionBasics.java ../examples/ruby/transaction_basics.rb ../examples/node/transactionBasics.js

-Alice then builds, signs, and submits a transaction, sending gold and silver to Bob's control program.
+Alice then builds, signs, and submits a transaction, sending gold and silver to Bob's receivers.

 $code multiasset-between-cores ../examples/java/TransactionBasics.java ../examples/ruby/transaction_basics.rb ../examples/node/transactionBasics.js